mharvest/Unified_Sovereign_Estate/harvest-estate/docs/runbooks/cycle-watcher.md

    ```
 5. Check the output table for `cycles_updated`, cursor advance, gas metrics, and attestation counts.
 6. Inspect the latest attestation payload printed to confirm note metadata and block/gas data.
+7. Optional health check: `scripts/check_cycle_watcher_logs.sh 3600` exits non-zero if no tick has been recorded in the last hour.

 ## Cron Setup
 1. Make the cron helper executable: